a19simma/BSc-thesis/readme.md

 # installing dependencies

-requires python 3.7-3.9

-pip install vizdoom

-pip install gym

-install pytorch with the relevant settings from https://pytorch.org/

-pip install stable-baselines3[extra]

-run main.py
+install pipenv using 'pip install pipenv'

+setup the environment with 'pipenv install'

+run commands inside 'pipenv shell'

 run tensorboard --logdir= logs in commandline for the tensorboard interface